JuliaMath/DoubleFloats.jl/README.md

 ----

-see [this](https://github.com/JuliaMath/DoubleFloats.jl/blob/master/test/function_accuracy.jl) for function specific absolute and relative errors over 0:1 and 1:2.
+See [this](https://github.com/JuliaMath/DoubleFloats.jl/blob/master/test/function_accuracy.jl) for function specific absolute and relative errors over 0:1 and 1:2.

 (With the current implementation, the relative error of the [arc]hyperbolic funcs for larger args degrades).